Business VoIP is the new normal in both remote work and in-office communication.

 This makes a virtual PBX phone ideal for small businesses and startups that operate out of a single location.

 Most businesses with 25 employees and under, as well as those who don’t usually make a high number of concurrent daily phone calls, opt for a PBX service.
-Note that, if you plan on exponentially increasing your number of employees, you may need to make the switch to SIP trunking service.
+Note that, if you plan on exponentially increasing your number of employees, you may need to make the switch to a SIP trunking service.

 Disadvantages of Hosted PBX